stickynoteme/Aseprite-Scripts/AlignHelper/README.md

 AlignHelper is based on  Geoff Beier script-center-selection https://git.sr.ht/~tuxpup/asesprite-script-center-selection

+NOTE: Must be using a version of Aseprite using the users APPDATA folder. eg: Not in portable mode, due to mysterious workings of dofile command... on one computer dofile will work proper with realtive paths then on another it simply won't work.

 How to use:
 Place the "AlignHelper.lua" file and the ".lib" folder into your Aesprite script folder.